 This page displays discharge data for USGS streamgages located on major surface water inflows to GSL.
-Lake surface elevations for gages on the north (Saline) and south (Saltair) arms of the lake are shown on the Lake Stage page.
+Lake surface elevations for gages on the north (Saline) and south (Saltair and south side of the railroad causeway) arms of the lake are shown at the bottom of this page.
 Because most surface water inflows enter the south arm of the lake, its surface elevation is usually higher than the north arm.
 Currently, water can move through the causeway via an engineered breach and to a lesser extent through the rock-fill causeway material.
-Streamgage locations are shown on the map.
+Gage locations are shown on the map.

 Data are from the USGS National Water Information System.